 Schnitzer Steel Industries, Inc is a steel business based in the US.
 Schnitzer Steel Industries shares (SCHN) are listed on the NASDAQ and all prices are listed in US Dollars.
-Schnitzer Steel Industries employs 3,032 staff and has a trailing 12-month revenue of around USD$1.7 billion.
+Schnitzer Steel Industries employs 3,032 staff and has a trailing 12-month revenue of around 0.00.

 Valuing Schnitzer Steel Industries stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Schnitzer Steel Industries's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

 Schnitzer Steel Industries's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 22x.
 In other words, Schnitzer Steel Industries shares trade at around 22x recent earnings.

 That's relatively low compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
 The low P/E ratio could mean that investors are pessimistic about the outlook for the shares or simply that they're under-valued.

 Schnitzer Steel Industries's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.9589.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.